OLMC is committed to the principles and practice of democracy in Australia, including a commitment to:

 - An appreciation of the experiences and heritage of Australia's Aboriginal and Torres Strait Island peoples and their influence on Australian civic identity and society

-- An appreciation of Australia a multicultural society and a commitment to supporting intercultural understandings
+- An appreciation of Australia as a multicultural society and a commitment to supporting intercultural understandings

 - An understanding of the ways in which governance structures from other countries are similar to, or differ from, democracy in Australia.